joelmiller1/autoTrainCascade/README.md

 vc-14/15 files.
 It downloads an exe file.
 Run the exe file which basically is a 7zip extracter that unzips all the files you need.
 Pretty sketchy, but yolo.
 The files you need to run the programs are located in the extracted_files_loc/build/x64/vc15/bin/.
 You really only need the files in that bin folder, so you can copy the entire contents of the folder to wherever directory you want or reference that folder's location.

-These are the required libraries for python:
+The code also requires additional libraries that must be installed via pip or conda.
+Most of them are standard for python but here is the list of all required libraries:

 `import cv2,os,subprocess,shlex,shutil,glob,re,wx`